-1 Preliminaries
+1 Litigation - Preliminaries

-1.1 What type of legal system has your jurisdiction got?
+1.1 What type of legal system does your jurisdiction have?
 Are there any rules that govern civil procedure in your jurisdiction?

 Italy is a civil law jurisdiction.
-Rules on civil procedure are stated by the Code of Civil Procedure.
+Rules on civil procedure are stated in the Code of Civil Procedure.